mccright/rrl_staging/AudioBooks/README.md

 eBook: https://www.overdrive.com/media/9384268/the-9th-man
 By [Steve Berry](https://en.wikipedia.org/wiki/Steve_Berry_(novelist))  (1955 – )

 Reading Notes: What happened on November 22, 1963 in Dallas, Texas?
 In this story some will kill anyone to keep others from knowing the truth.
+"The 9th Man" is easy-to-follow [action fiction](https://en.wikipedia.org/wiki/Action_fiction) filled with high-stakes, high-energy, and fast-paced events.
+The action sequences in this novel are more entertaining than the *research and analysis* sections between them.
+Most of the characters are largely flat/2D.

 Some Central Characters:
-Luke Daniels ex-Army Ranger, now with the Magellan Billet.
+- Luke Daniels ex-Army Ranger, now with the Magellan Billet.
-Jillian Stein ex-Army, now with *some private security organization*.
+- Jillian Stein ex-Army, now with *some private security organization*.
-Thomas Rowland, a 90-something year old Washington insider, corrupt ex-CIA.
+- Thomas Rowland, a 90-something year old Washington insider, corrupt ex-CIA.

 </details>